cayleygraph/cayley/docs/Configuration.md

   **NoSQL backends**

+  Slower, as it incurs network traffic, but multiple Cayley instances can disappear and reconnect at will, across a potentially horizontally-scaled store.

   * `mongo`: Stores the graph data and indices in a [MongoDB](https://www.mongodb.com/) instance.
-Slower, as it incurs network traffic, but multiple Cayley instances can disappear and reconnect at will, across a potentially horizontally-scaled store.
+  * `elastic`: Stores the graph data and indices in a [ElasticSearch](https://www.elastic.co/products/elasticsearch) instance.

   **SQL backends**